w-h-a/caus/NOTES.md

 The formal apparatus of causal modeling, as developed by Spirtes, Glymour, and Scheines, Pearl, and others, has provided a powerful framework for causal discovery and counterfactual prediction.
 This framework is built upon a precise, axiomatic connection between causality, usually represented as directed acyclic graphs, and joint probability distributions.
 The power of the framework lies in its ability to discover a class of causal structures from conditional independencies and to make predictions about the joint probability distribution under interventions on those structures.

 The entire inferential edifice of causal modeling stands upon three main principles: the Causal Markov (CM) condition, the Causal Minimality (CMin) condition, and the Faithfulness condition.
-These conditions are posited as axioms or a set of assumptions any agent would do well to believe when making causal inferences.
-But this status of CM and CMin leaves the connection between probability and causality as an unexplained posit, justified primarily by its success or intuitive plausibility.
-This suffices for day-to-day practice but is lacking as grounds for causal modeling.
+In the standard interventionist framework, these conditions are defended as a bundle of foundational assumptions--justified as being methodologically useful or intuitively plausible.
+While powerful, this leaves them without a coherent grounding.

 The issue with missing grounds upon which causal modeling rests is compounded by an older problem: the interpretation of probabilities.
 The Kolmogorov axioms provide a formal calculus, but their interpretation remains a matter of dispute.
 The standard (non-subjectivist) interpretations of probability are frequentist, logical, and propensity theories.
 Frequentists identify evidence for probabilities with the probabilities themselves, which is a mistake; so, this leaves logical and propensity theories.

 This paper argues that Abstract Object Theory (AOT), as detailed in the _Principia Logico-Metaphysica_ (PLM), provides a toolkit for grounding both probability and causality.
 At first glance, AOT invites a logical interpretation of probability.
 AOT provides a theory of possible worlds, defined as abstract objects that encode only propositional properties (e.g., _being such that_ $p$) and that possibly are such that all and only propositions they encode are true.
 Given this, one might attempt to define the probability of a proposition $p$ as a ratio of cardinalities of classes of possible worlds.
-This approach, however, turns out to be a non-starter in AOT since possible worlds are not discernible.
+This approach, however, turns out to be a non-starter in AOT since possible worlds are not discernible in the manner required for extensional counting.

 Grounding both probability and causality in AOT, then, requires something like a propensity approach to probability, which understands probability to be a relation involving a generating setup, or, as we shall see, a situation and a proposition.
-This paper attempts to show that this is feasible, and then, building upon this, it will provide AOT grounds for _causal mechanism_, _intervention_, and _direct cause_.
-The central thesis is that, with this background work in hand, CM and CMin cease to be axioms.
-CM and CMin are theorems, derived from AOT, while Faithfulness is an expedient assumption for the practice of causal modeling.
+This paper attempts to show that this is feasible, and then, building upon this, it will provide grounding for _intervention_, _direct cause_ and _causal mechanism_.

+The central thesis of this paper is one of reductive unification.
+We argue that by grounding concepts of _probability_, _intervention_, _direct cause_, and _causal mechanism_ in AOT, CM and CMin emerge not as independent axioms, but as theorems that follow from these concepts.
+The project is not to prove that the physical universe is Markovian, but to demonstrate the internal logical coherence of the interventionist framework itself, showing that CM and CMin are entailments of its core commitments.
+Faithfulness, by contrast, will be shown to be a non-derivable, contingent assumption.

 ## 2. Formal Preliminaries